-West Palm Beach Child Support Attorneys
+West Palm Beach Child Support Lawyers

 In Florida, both parents regardless of marital status, must provide financially for their child(ren).
 Child support is the court-established financial amount one parent must pay the other to provide support for their child(ren).
 Based off child support guidelines, with an emphasis on the child’s best interests, the courts in Florida determine child support based on what is known as the income shares model.

 At Sesser, Cestero & Roy, P.A. we understand how difficult an unfair child support order can become for our clients.
 If you need child support and are having challenges ordering it, your child's needs are not being met.
 If you are ordered to pay child support and have faced hardships that have made the payments difficult or impossible, you risk penalties such as fine or even jail time.
 Child support in Florida can be a very contentious issue, we aim to resolve your support issue and reach the best possible outcome.

 Florida adheres to the Income Shares Model for determining child support.
 Based on the concept that the child should receive the same amount of financial support from each parent if they lived in an intact household, this model protects the rights of children with divorced parents.
 For parents in an intact household, child support is determined by pooling each parent’s income together and dividing the number to come to a fair child support amount.

 How Can I Modify a Child Support Order in Florida?

 To modify an existing child support order, you must prove a substantial change in circumstances.

 - A change in the child’s needs (for example, if the child becomes disabled)